 Ultimately, I circle back to myself.
 Where am I?
 How am I?
 What am I doing to make myself better, and thus the world around me better?
 I try to have a micro-focus as anything I do will not change the world.
 Anything I do will not end racism.
 Anything I do will not end hatred.
 Anything I do is ultimately nothing but dust in a universe that is large, unforgiving, and careless.

-However, I focus on the micro because I may not end racism, but I can end racism around me – my world.
+However, I focus on the micro because I may not end racism, but I can end my contributions to racism – around my world.
 I don’t have to tolerate it, and thus it becomes weakened in my presence.
 The same for hatred.

 “I am convinced that people are much better off when their whole city is flourishing than when certain citizens prosper but the community has gone off course.
 When a man is doing well for himself but his country is falling to pieces he goes to pieces along with it, but a struggling individual has much better hopes if his country is thriving.” — Pericles, Athens 431 BC.

-I believe this quote by Pericles.
+I believe in this quote by Pericles now more than ever.
 It seems like this is where we are now, and it’s a place many of us have forgotten.
-I want only me me me me, and I want it at the expense of everyone else.
+I want only “me me me me,” and I want it at the expense of everyone else.
 When the bee suffers, the hive suffers.
 When the hive suffers, so does the bee.
-Humanity has seemingly lost sight of this fact.
+Humanity has seemingly lost sight of this fact, if they ever believed it.
 Some men just want to watch the world burn.

 I cannot change the world, but I can change myself.
-I can’t stop the world form burning, but I don’t have to spread the flames.
-And sometimes, maybe through my actions, I can help put out a little bit of the flame.
+I can’t stop the world from burning, but I don’t have to spread the flames.
+And sometimes, maybe through my actions, I can help put out a little bit of the fire.

 Maybe I can start by pushing through and writing those other collaborative pieces I discussed earlier on.

-In other words, be good to one another.
-We’re all we really have – for now….
+Be good to one another.
+We’re all we really have, or ever will.